the north of the south

 Omaka Aviation Heritage Centre

 A much better know activity in the Blenheim region is, of course, wine tasting.
-From the museum we went to the Brancott Estate, source of some of my favourite New Zealand wines, several of which we sampled over a delicious lunch followed by a cycling jaunt around the vineyard.
+From the museum we went to the Brancott Estate, source of some of my favorite New Zealand wines, several of which we sampled over a delicious lunch followed by a cycling jaunt around the vineyard.

 We spent the night at the Bay of Many Coves.
 Located in the Queen Charlotte Sound, it is one of the most tranquil places I have ever been.
 All of the rooms are ‘apartment style’, with a kitchen and living area as well as having beautiful views across the Sound and with an abundance of birdlife all around.
 The best way to arrive is by a ‘Seafood Odyssey’ cruise from Picton, which makes a stop at a salmon and mussel farm en-route where passengers can sample local seafood and enjoy (another!) glass of wine.